 It’s a way to increase conversion rates and get the most out of each and every ask by bringing in more dollars without putting in much extra work.

-Here’s how it works: Once you’ve turned on the feature, donors who abandon your form before completing it will automatically receive an email thirty minutes following their incomplete donation.
+Here’s how it works: Donors who abandon your form before completing it will automatically receive an email thirty minutes following their incomplete donation.

 What counts as an incomplete donation?
 A donor selects a contribution amount and fills in their email address, but leaves the page before going on to fill in their credit card info.
 If that happens, we’ll make sure they get a reminder with a link to your form asking them to complete their contribution.

-If you have branded receipts enabled, that branding will be included on this email.
-The example email above include’s ActBlue’s branding.
+If you have branded receipts enabled, that branding will be included on the remarketing email.
 An unbranded email won’t include any logo.